-For the issuance of document signing Certificates, the specially trained and vetted staff that Sectigo employs in its RA have the ability to cause the issuance of Certificates - but only when they are authenticated to Sectigo's issuance systems.
+For the issuance of document signing Certificates, the specially trained and vetted staff that Sectigo employs in its RA can cause the issuance of Certificates - but only when they are authenticated to Sectigo's issuance systems.

 Sectigo's internal RA, together with its staff and systems, all fall within the scope of Sectigo's WebTrust for CAs certification.